mannavarapu24/mobile-app-main/README.md

 # POST

 This Flutter Application brings users and admin to onepage where admin has rights to post anything that is in text format.
-Users can access the post-wall to view the admin's posts.
+Users can access the post-wall to view the admin's posts. <br>
+The code works for both the platforms IOS and Android

 ## Getting Started